vaaleyard/tmux-dotbar/README.md

 <div align="center">
   <img src="./imgs/preview.png" width="800" />
   <img src="./imgs/prefix-preview.png" width="800" />
+  <p><em>Prefix and SSH indicator</em></p>
 </div>

 ## Features
 * Icon indicator when a pane is maximized in a window
+* Icon indicator for active SSH session
 * Color indication when tmux prefix is pressed
 * Bell and activity notifications properly displayed with custom styles

 ## Installation
+### Prerequisites
+This plugin uses Nerd Font icons, make sure you are using one in the terminal to work properly.
+If you don't want it, you can change the icons to something else.

 ### TPM (recommended)
 1. Install [TPM](https://github.com/tmux-plugins/tpm)
 2. Add the plugin: